marcosdsdba/covid19-brazil-status/README.md

 # Covid-19 Brazil Status
-Check the numbers and status of the Covid-19 in brazil by states
+Numbers and status of the Covid-19 in brazil by states

 Check releases/Tags/v.0.3 to get apk